keystonejs/keystone/docs/README.md

 Sometimes you want to include only part of a code snippet.
 For this, you can collapse code blocks.

-The syntax for this is is
+The syntax for this is

 ```
 \`\`\`js[4-7]